 5. The Big Picture

-As you consider a sales engagement platform, take an honest look at your current state.
+As you consider a Sales Engagement platform, take an honest look at your current state.
 Examine your sales process, available solutions, their complexity, and the KPIs.
 The maturity of your sales operation matters.
 Any sales technology is only as good as the people, communications, and processes you have in place.
-Otherwise, you’ll be paying for a service that you’re not using — but you should be!
+Otherwise, you’ll be paying for a service that you’re not using but should be!

-There are a lot of considerations when it comes to selecting the right sales engagement solution.
+There are a lot of considerations when it comes to selecting the right Sales Engagement solution.
 Know your ideal customer, enlist the right people to help strategize, and track the metrics that matter.
-If you do these things, you will be on the right track to successfully deploying a sales engagement platform… and to building a killer foundation that leads to sustained growth and profitability.
+Once you do these things, you’ll be on the right track to successfully deploying a Sales Engagement platform and to building a killer foundation for sustained growth and profitability.